Frequently Asked Questions

 When you take the AP exam, be sure to have the scores sent to UTSA for evaluation.
 Whether or not you receive credit depends largely on the score.
 For a list of classes that you can receive credit for, please see www.utsa.edu/testing/ap.
-This site shows the criteria used by the office of admissions to determine which classes you will receive credit for.
+This site shows the criteria used by the Office of Admissions to determine which classes you will receive credit for.
 Once the determination has been made, the classes for which you receive credit will show in your ASAP account.
-Additionally, the test scores will be available through ASAP as well, under the Student Services and Financial Aid tab.
+You must accept your AP credit in ASAP in order for it to be applied to your record.
+To see instructions for accepting AP credit please click on the following link: AP Credit Acceptance Instructions.
 For dual credit classes, have an official transcript from the college/university offering the credit sent to UTSA.
 You will be able to see the classes you received credit for through ASAP.

 Please make sure to alert your CFAC advisor of any AP tests or dual credit courses you have taken.
 It is helpful to bring copies of all transcripts and test scores with you to your Orientation.